 (1) Normalizing treatment of 3Cr3Mo3W2V steel hot forging die to eliminate chain carbide

-The steel is easy to appear chain-like carbide after slow cooling after forging, leading to die brittle fracture, cracking or thermal cracking failure.
+The steel tends to develop chain-like carbides after slow cooling during forging, resulting in die brittle fracture, cracking, or thermal cracking failure.

-The recommended normalizing temperature is 1130 ℃, the modified forging normalizing impact toughness value is from 26J/cm2 to 23J/cm2, service life is from the original 1500 pieces to up 2000 pieces.
+The recommended normalizing temperature is 1130 ℃.
+This modification results in a reduction in the forging normalizing impact toughness from 26J/cm2 to 23J/cm2 and an increase in service life from 1500 pieces to 2000 pieces.

 (2) 20CrMn steel forging hot normalizing